 Warm, nutty, with intense peanut flavor, Roasted Peanuts in the shell are the perfect nostalgic snack for ballgames, movie nights, bonfires and parties!

 In the south, we love our peanuts!
 And a good batch of roasted (or parched, as my Pawpaw used to say) peanuts is hard to beat.
 Dry-roasting peanuts in the oven brings out deep, rich flavors and creates an amazing peanutty aroma.
 There’s nothing like cracking open that shell and popping a few hot peanuts in your mouth (or your coke).

 RELATED RECIPE: Honey Spiced Pecans

-I remember their nutty aroma filling up my Mamaw’s house as my Pawpaw took them from the oven to the hearth for some movie night snacking!
+I remember their warm, nutty aroma filling up my Mamaw’s house as my Pawpaw took them from the oven to the hearth for some movie night snacking!

 Ingredients for Roasted Peanuts